-Reagan Mill in Great Smoky Mountains National Park
+Reagan Mill - Great Smoky Mountains National Park

 Sitting alongside Roaring Fork Motor Nature Trail, Reagan Mill is a good example of the tub mills that once dotted streamsides all over the Appalachians.
 Tub mills were ideally suited to mountainous terrain because they captured energy from relatively low volume, high velocity streams.
 A little larger than a good-sized outhouse, they easily fit along narrow stream banks.